Zorlin/raptorswithhats.com-hugo/README.md

 This is the personal blog of Benjamin Arntzen (@gnomethrower).

 # Usage
-git clone this repo with submodules, then build it with hugo
+git clone --recurse-submodules this repo, then build it with hugo

 # License
 All content available under a Creative Commons BY-NC-SA license, specifically [this one](https://creativecommons.org/licenses/by-nc-sa/4.0/).